beenhere4hours/odoo-xmr-rpc-example/php-ripcord.md

 All "partners" in Odoo are located in the table **res_partner**.

 This includes **customers**, **contacts** and **suppliers**.
-Partner typesare differentiated with boolean fields:
+Partner types are differentiated with boolean fields:

 * **is_company** - True = is a company, False = is a **contact** or an **employee**
 * **customer** - True = is a customer, will be shown in "**customers**"